 When I looked at what it was about my classes that I liked, it was working in the small groups and being part of a collaborative team.
 One of my professors used a metaphor to describe the producer in a team, saying they are the grease that keeps the cogs in motion, and that really resonated with me.
 I transferred into the Management of Creative Media program with a specialization in Game Management before the end of my first year.

 My experience as a producer has been great.
 I had no confidence when I came into Champlain just because I had no idea what I was doing.
 I've learned so much about how to create an efficient group and team dynamic, and I'm gaining a grasp of what I'll be doing in my future career.

 During his junior year, Patrick also studied abroad in Montreal where he interned with Vandal Games.

 Patrick, Management of Creative Media MajorGame Management SpecializationMarshfield, MAROBERT P. STILLER SCHOOL OF BUSINESS

 I was always interested in games because they were a big part of my life growing up.
 When I got to high school, I took Web Animation, where I learned gaming theory and Action Script II programming.
 I got really interested in how screwing up one little thing could make the entire thing not work.

 For college, I started looking at Game Programming majors, and I'm definitely glad that I ended up here.
-All of my game teachers have been really supportive of me being in Game Programming and being a girl in the field.
+All of my game teachers have been really supportive of me being in Game Programming.
 Everything I've done in my classes, I know I'll use in the future.